Bigjaked/python-timeclok/README.md

 I'm currently working on integrating it with google sheets so that you can use it from different computers, but I may just build a simple web server as it would be much faster.

+#TODO
+Add a summary feature that allows the user to query by a period and see a summary of the information.
+Periods would include, day, week, month and year, and the summary would include the total number records, hours worked, and journal entries.
 ## Installation
 Download the repo to your system and then Do the following.
 (Installation currently requires pipenv)
 ```shell script